 Whether they’re looking for a better price on an expensive item or want to earn some extra cash by providing services or selling your stuff, the sharing economy offers a lot of appeal for the average consumer.
+And: a secure dataroom solutions offers support within this area of sharing economy.
 Let’s take a closer look at what the sharing economy is, who its major players are, and how it’s disrupting a variety of different industries.

 What Is The Sharing Economy?

 The shared economy is based on a concept called collaborative consumption and while digital tools have made this consumer model easier than ever, it’s nothing new.
 A broad sharing economy definition may include more variety than you think—it’s not always about business in the peer-to-peer marketplace.
 Any venue that allows consumers to take on both the buyer and the seller role at their discretion can be considered part of a sharing economy.

 This means that even old-school concepts like garage sales, flea markets, swap meets, and work trade arrangements are included in the general realm of a sharing economy.
 Online classified services such as Kijiji and Craigslist are great examples of the ways in which classic collaborative consumption can adapt to the digital era.

 However, in most cases, when analysts and experts talk about the sharing economy, they’re thinking about startups and other tech businesses seeking to “disrupt” a specific industry by providing updated tools that make it easier than ever to connect individual service providers or sellers and their customers.